-* THIS POST CONTAINS PRODUCT AND AFFILIATE LINKS. *
+* THIS POST CONTAINS BOTH AFFILIATE AND PRODUCT LINKS,

 also in the kitchen helping, but most of the work fell to Amy.
-Now that might have been okay, but as you know, we have 5 kiddos.
+Now that might have been okay, but as you know, we had 5 kiddos.
 That's a lot of work.

 But somewhere around 2014, Amy had an idea.
 After years of doing most of the work, Amy suggested that we start having the kids help with the meal.
 She would ask each kid what their favorite dish of the meal was, then have them help prepare that dish.
 It was a brilliant idea.
 Not only did Amy get some help in the kitchen, but she got to spend some 1-on-1 time with each kid as they learned how to prepare their favorite dish.

 But when you're learning how to cook your favorite dish with the person who makes your favorite dish, there's no need to "get the recipe," you already know it.
 Down the road, when we gather for our family Thanksgivings, our hope is that the work of preparing dinner might be spread out as each kid (and their family) arrives to dinner bearing their favorite dish.

 3. More time with the kids, less time in the kitchen.

 We enjoy spending time with our kids, especially around the holidays.
 We actually look forward, and even plan, for how we spend our time together.
 That wasn't possible when we would spend all day in the kitchen.
 In fact, it drove Amy a little crazy.
 She would work like mad to get dinner ready, while the kids did whatever they wanted.
 By the time dinner was over, she was exhausted and missed out on the fun of the day.
 But when we cook together, it reduces the time spent alone in the kitchen and allow us to spent more time with the kids.

 4. Making it about family and time as a family.